RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition

 \subsubsection{Validation}

-To ensure the reliability of the automatically constructed \emph{Reasoning Ground Truth}, we perform an \emph{LLM-assisted audit} over 580 candidate instances that remain after instance filtering, followed by targeted human inspection on a subset of cases.
+To ensure the reliability of the automatically constructed \dx{\emph{Reference Reasoning}}, we perform an \emph{LLM-assisted audit} over 580 candidate instances that remain after instance filtering, followed by targeted human inspection on a subset of cases. \dx{The audit is conducted using \texttt{GPT-5.2} with temperature 0.0, and the full audit prompt is provided in the replication package.}

 For each candidate instance, a \texttt{GPT 5.2} LLM auditor evaluates three aspects: (1) For \emph{Issue Understanding}, we assess whether the \emph{Concept Explanations} accurately cover the domain-specific terms appearing in the \emph{Feature Request} and whether the \emph{Goal Expectation} correctly summarizes the intended requirement.
 (2) For \emph{Specific Tasks}, we verify whether entities labeled as necessary correspond to genuine requirements of the \emph{Feature Request} and whether their inferred purposes are semantically accurate.
 (3) For \emph{Step Decomposition}, we assess whether each \emph{Task Step} represents a distinct and essential semantic step by performing an ablation check.
 In this process, a step is considered valid only if its removal renders the \emph{Feature Request} unsatisfiable.